 10 Tips To Prevent Caregiver Burnout

 If you’re experiencing any of these signs, ask for help.
 Talk with someone you trust about how you feel.
-And reach out to caregiver support groups at your local church, community center, government agencies such as Eldercare, or Artis Senior Living caregiver events.
+And reach out to caregiver support groups at your local church, community center, government agencies such as Eldercare, the Alzheimer’s Association, or Artis Senior Living caregiver events.

 Follow our tips to help you cope with the challenges of caregiving, find more balance in your life, and prevent caregiver burnout.

 The more you know about your loved one’s condition, the better you’ll be able to care for them.
 Ask health professionals as many questions as you need to during appointments.
 Make use of educational resources available through the Alzheimer’s Association or other national organizations.

 2. Set Reasonable Expectations

 It’s important to manage your expectations regarding your caregiving role.
 Recognize that there are no perfect caregivers, and there will naturally be limits to the amount of time and energy you can devote to your loved one’s care.

 Notice if you expect your efforts to have a positive effect on your loved one.
 In reality, there will be good days and bad days, and some days you may feel underappreciated or taken for granted.
 If so, remind yourself that it’s the condition—not your loved one—that’s to blame.

 3. Establish a Support System